Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Projective Classification

 where $n_{1/2}\in\{ 0,1,2,3 \}$.
-The $n_{1/2}=0$ and $n_{1/2}=2$ Ans\"atze correspond to the $n_{1}=0$ and $n_{1}=1$ states from our previous fully symmetric classification respectively.
-The $n_{1/2}=1$ and $n_{1/2}=3$ GMFT Ans\"atze are new chiral states that are related by time-reversal.
-Since this classification encompasses the previous symmetric one, we shall only use and refer to the results of the chiral classification in the rest of the article.
+The $n_{1/2}=0$ and $n_{1/2}=2$ \emph{Ans\"atze} correspond to the $n_{1}=0$ and $n_{1}=1$ states from our previous fully symmetric classification respectively.
+The $n_{1/2}=1$ and $n_{1/2}=3$ GMFT \emph{Ans\"atze} are new chiral states that are related by time-reversal.
+They correspond to a single chiral QSL.
+Since this classification encompasses the previous symmetric one, we shall only use and refer to the results of the chiral classification in the rest of the paper.